 What is Medicare Advantage?

-Medicare Advantage plans—or Medicare Part C—offer everything Original Medicare does, plus a lot more.
+Medicare Advantage plans—or Medicare Part C—offer everything Original Medicare does, plus more.
 These plans operate similar to that of an individual or employer HMO or PPO plan, which may feel most familiar to you.
 Medicare Advantage plans help lower your out-of-pocket costs with predictable copayments, smaller deductibles and out-of-pocket limits.
-In many cases, they may also include extras like prescription drug coverage, dental or a gym membership.
+In many cases, they may also include extras like prescription drug coverage, dental and vision care, or a gym membership.

 In addition to understanding the basics of an Advantage plan, you should also consider the benefits you’ll get and how to maximize them.
 Between your Evidence of Coverage (EOC), Virtual Care access and preventative care options, you have a plethora of resources under your plan.